- HEALTH & NUTRITION

 - Introducing some days of intermittent fasting

-- Increasing mitochondrial density and improving function by varying the intensity of your exercise and supplementing with MitoQ
+- Increasing mitochondrial density and supporting mitochondrial function by varying the intensity of your exercise and supplementing with MitoQ

 Benefits of optimal metabolic flexibility include: